mikevonwang/rhaetia/README.md

 Either:

-1. A `ReactElement` matching the current url.
+1. A `React Element` matching the current url.

 2. The number `1`, if the user is not authenticated and is accessing a route with `route_locked` set to `true`.